-TBILISI -- Pro-EU demonstrators have set up tents in the Georgian capital, Tbilisi, vowing not to budge until new parliamentary elections are held, with the country’s president -- who backs the protesters -- saying she will file suit in the Constitutional Court to challenge the reported voting results.
+TBILISI – After 30 hours, pro-EU demonstrators continue to camp out in the streets of the Georgian capital, Tbilisi, vowing not to budge until new parliamentary elections are held, with the country’s president -- who backs the protesters -- saying she will file suit in the Constitutional Court to challenge the reported voting results.

 President Salome Zurabishvili, students, and opposition groups claim the parliamentary elections on October 26 were rigged.
 Official results showed the Russian-friendly Georgian Dream party won a majority and a fourth term.